tomogwen/fpdcluster/README.md

-# Fuzzy c-Mean Clustering for Persistence Diagrams
+# Fuzzy c-Means Clustering for Persistence Diagrams

 This repository is the official implementation of the paper Fuzzy c-Means Clustering for Persistence Diagrams.